Depression & Other Sleep Apnea Related Conditions in Men

 Though depression itself is more common in women, it poses a very real men’s health issue.
+Particularly among men, sleep apnea is linked with depression.
 It's a mental health concern that shouldn't be ignored and often leads to a diminished quality of life, along with a wide array of related health conditions.

 Depression often goes undiagnosed and untreated in men, and this can lead to more serious problems, including worsening of depression symptoms.